markosjal/AirScan/README.md

 Using with SANE:
 One can choose 300 or 600 dpi resolutons, the only two supported by the scanner.
 Conversions to PDF in XSane were somewhat sketchy.
-This I believe is because XSane uses the resolution of the selected platen area and not the actual image.
+This I believe is because XSane uses the size/resolution of the selected platen area and not the actual image.

 Using with included Web GUI